RocioCM/glocal-xyz-nerdathon/README.md

 # Glocal.xyz: Plataforma Abierta de Gestión de Grants en Polkadot

 Glocal.xyz is your gateway to bridging the gap between cutting-edge global Web3 technologies and vibrant local communities.
+Our platform empowers local innovators, educators, and event organizers by providing access to blockchain-based grants and resources.
+Join us in federalizing tech education and bringing transparency, accessibility, and ease to the decentralized world.

 ### Contexto general